mpaviotti/mpaviotti.github.com/_posts/2022-11-22-axiom-of-choice.markdown

 > the existential quantifier does not ensure there exists **one** element with a particular property in the domain of discourse

 But in order to fully understand what is going on we need to be more precise.
-So first let's being with the axiom of choice.
+So first let's begin with what is the axiom of choice.

 ### The axiom of choice (AC)
 The original formulation of the AC is the following.